houghtos/CEL-to-Mixture-Clariom-R/README.md

 # R-CEL-to-Mixture-Clariom-Affymetrix-Chips
-R script for converting newer Clariom Affymetrix RMA CEL files to CIBERSORT Mixture File
+Basic R script for converting RMA Clariom Affymetrix CEL files to CIBERSORT Mixture File

   Note:
-  I find this to be the most robust and consistent method for preparing Clariom Affymetrix microarrays.
+  I find this to be the most robust and consistent method for preparing these Clariom Affymetrix microarrays.

   Certain Affyimetrix Clariom arrays do not support certain levels (e.g. Clariom S does not support "probset" level).